 Termination for cause

-Failure to perform to established standards is cause, but the organization has to have been given the chance to fix the problem.
+Failure to perform to established standards and/or breach of contract is cause, but the organization has to have been given the chance to fix the problem.

 Another issue is, if you have signed an agreement with an offshore company, their local laws may supersede your rights.